kayagoban/shadowlands/README.md

 The source code to both projects is available on Github (linked to their names above).

+### Hire me to write your dapp

+If your company needs a shadowlands dapp, I can be contracted to make one for you.
+Contact me at cthomas@soykaf.digital to discuss the scope of your company's project.

-### Security Audit (v0.16a)
+## Security Audit (v0.16a)

 Christopher M. Hobbs of Ascia Technologies performed a security audit on Shadowlands; [here is the report.](https://github.com/kayagoban/shadowlands/blob/master/shadowlands_v0.16a_audit.md)

-## This is a free software project

-Every component of Shadowlands is freely available under the MIT license.

 ## Support Shadowlands

-You can support Shadowlands directly by sending Ether and other things to soykafdigital.eth
+You can support Shadowlands directly by sending Ether and other things to shadowlands.eth